CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a strong, well-structured skill that provides highly actionable DAX guidance with clear workflows and good progressive disclosure.
 Its main weakness is moderate verbosity — some conceptual explanations (context transition mechanics, BLANK behavior, Measure vs Calculated Column) could be trimmed since Claude already understands these concepts.
-The anti-pattern tables, executable examples, and validation checklist are excellent and make this skill highly effective for first-try DAX generation.
+The anti-pattern tables, time intelligence patterns, and validation checklist are particularly valuable additions.

 Suggestions